bijaybartaula/The-Optional-Disappointment/revive.md

 This time, you're going to do it right.
 You make lists.
 You research competitors.
 You sketch wireframes or mood boards or business models.
 You learn from your mistakes with the methodical precision of a general planning a military campaign.

 You are older now.
 Wiser.
 You have *experience*.

+> "Experience is what you get when you didn't get what you wanted.
+And experience is often the most valuable thing you have to offer." —Randy Pausch, who clearly never tried to launch the same failed startup three times in a row

 **Phase 3: The Execution**
 You dive in with renewed vigor.
 This isn't just a do-over—it's a do-better.
 You've eliminated the obvious mistakes, streamlined the process, and focused on what really matters.
 Progress feels swift and sure.